openstack-archive/tripleo-docs/deploy-guide/source/deployment/tips_tricks.rst

     $ sudo podman logs $CONTAINER_ID_OR_NAME

-From Stein release, standard out and standard error from containers are captured in `/var/log/containers/stdouts`.
+Since the Stein release, standard out and standard error from containers are captured in `/var/log/containers/stdouts`.

 We export traditional logs from containers into the `/var/log/containers`